mukaiizawa/Paren/glossary.md

 - string

 # collection
-A collection is a sequence or dictionary.
+A collection is a sequence or dictionary type.

-# immutable sequence
-An immutable sequence is a sequence that is not mutable.

 # mutable sequence
+A mutable sequence is a sequence that can be changed.

 A mutable sequence is one of the following types.

 - list
 - array
 - bytes

+All sequences other than strings are mutable.

+# list
+A list is a cons type or symbol `nil`.

+# operator
+An operator is one of the following types.

+- special-operator
+- function/builtin-function
+- macro

 # sequence
 A sequence is one of the following types.